elevai-consulting/commitlint-github/packages/commitlint-plugin-jira-rules/README.md

 ## Rules

-`jira-task-id-empty` - this rule check if commit message task id is not empty.
+`github-task-id-empty` - this rule check if commit message task id is not empty.

 ```bash
 // If your task do not have an id use a conventional task id e.g: IB-0000